 Conflict Minerals Report of Itron, Inc. in Accordance with Rule 13p-1 under the Securities Exchange Act of 1934

-We are a technology and service company, who is a leader in the Industrial Internet of Things, offering solutions that enable utilities and municipalities to safely, securely and reliably operate their critical infrastructure.
+We are a technology and service company, which is a leader in the Industrial Internet of Things (IIoT).
+We offer solutions that enable utilities and municipalities to safely, securely and reliably operate their critical infrastructure.
 Our solutions include the deployment of smart networks, software, services, devices, sensors, and data analytics that allow our customers to manage assets, secure revenue, lower operational costs, improve customer service, improve safety, and enable efficient management of valuable resources.
 Our comprehensive solutions and data analytics address the unique challenges facing the energy, water, and municipality sectors, including increasing demand on resources, non-technical loss, leak detection, environmental and regulatory compliance, and improved operational reliability.
-We operate under the Itron brand worldwide and manage and report under three operating segments, Device Solutions, Networked Solutions, and Outcomes.
+We operate under the Itron brand worldwide and manage and report under three operating segments: Device Solutions, Networked Solutions, and Outcomes.

 We offer a portfolio of products, software, and services to our customers that can be a standalone, one-time purchase or an end-to-end solution that can be reoccurring over multiple years.
-The portfolio includes hardware products used for measurement, control, or sensing with and without communications capability; a combination of endpoints and network infrastructure designed and sold as a complete solutions for the purpose of robustly acquiring and transporting application specific data; value added services, software, and products that organize, analyze and interpret data for the purpose of gaining insights, making decisions, and informing actions.
+The portfolio includes hardware products used for measurement, control, or sensing with and without communications capability; a combination of endpoints and network infrastructure designed and sold as a complete solution that acquires and transports application specific data; value added services, software, and products that organize, analyze and interpret data to gain insights, make decisions, and inform actions.
 We offer managed services, software-as-a-service (SaaS), technical support services, licensing hardware technology, and consulting services.

-Itron manufactures standard and smart metering solutions.
+Itron manufactures and sells standard and smart metering solutions throughout the world.
 We have determined that certain of these products contain conflict minerals.
-These products are manufactured in our 16 manufacturing facilities throughout the world and are sold throughout the world.
+These products are manufactured in our own manufacturing facilities and in facilities owned by our contracted manufactures throughout the world.

 Supply Chain Overview